pretix/pretix-docs/docs/guides/seating.md

 Your customers will be able to look at the seating plan and choose their preferred seat.

 The usefulness of the seating feature is not limited to seats.
-You can also use it to sell or assign booths at a trade fair, tables in a reading room, or spots in a parking lot.
+You can also use it to sell or assign, for instance, tables in a reading room or spots in a parking lot.
 Seating plans can represent any space with a fixed layout and a limited number of usable spots.

+!!!
+Note
+    The seating feature is available on pretix Hosted and on pretix Enterprise.
+    It is not available on pretix Community.

 ## Prerequisites